 Timothy P Jackson

-Hi, I'm a PhD student interested in bank reform, particularly the challenge that Dewatripont and Tirole end their seminal book on Prudential Regulation of Banks (1994).
+Hi, I'm an economist interested in bank reform, particularly the challenge that Dewatripont and Tirole end their seminal book on Prudential Regulation of Banks (1994).
 The question is: As deposit insurance reduces incentives for savers to monitor bank risk, what would happen if insurance were restricted to only cover safe assets?
 This is a system known as narrow banking, first suggested by Fisher (1935), as 'the Chicago Plan', supported by many economists (Tobin, 1987; Friedman, 1960) and is enjoying a recent resurgence (Kay, 2010; Benes and Kumhof 2012; Pennacchi 2012).
 That the consequences of limiting or removing deposit insurance remain insufficiently understood speaks to the many facets that must be considered.

 A major challenge is that banks provide not one but two vital services.
 Bank deposits are the preferred form of safe assets used for transactions, and bank loans allow businesses to undertake risky endeavors.
 However, this creates a tension in bank business: deposit-holders require safety for bank liabilities to be liquid; while loan-holders want the freedom to take profitable business risks.
 Narrow banking argues that these two services should be provided by separate entities: narrow and wide banks.
 My two papers with George Pennacchi and Larry Kotlikoff attempt to model how a system without deposit insurance can provide liquidity and credit respectively.